DM1122/GalaxyHeartMC/README.md

 * Mob Dismemberment [1.12.2](https://www.curseforge.com/minecraft/mc-mods/mob-dismemberment)
 * EnhancedVisuals [1.12.2](https://www.curseforge.com/minecraft/mc-mods/enhancedvisuals)
 * Dynamic Surroundings [1.12.2](https://www.curseforge.com/minecraft/mc-mods/dynamic-surroundings)
+* Serene Seasons [1.15.2-1.2.18](https://www.curseforge.com/minecraft/mc-mods/serene-seasons) (make sure both the server and all players' clients have the same exact config files) (does not currently work with the latest forge)

 ## Blacklist
 These mods have been deemed too radical to be accepted into the modpack